prasenjitb1234/Electricity_Billing_System_Springboot_SymbiosisProject/README.md

 Overview :

-The Electricity Billing System is a web-based application designed to streamline the management of electricity bills for customers and administrators.
+The Electricity Billing System is a web-based application built using Java springboot designed to streamline the management of electricity bills for customers and administrators.
 Built using Spring Boot, the system leverages a robust tech stack including Spring Web, Thymeleaf, Spring Dev Tools, Spring Validation, and MySQL for database management.
 ********
 Features =>
 1) Customer Module :